maevadevs/Go-Developer-Foundation/02-Cards/readme.md

 - Go does not have a very strong unit test framework
 - Very small set of functions for testing
-  - Not similar to using the Testing Framework
+  - Not similar to using typical Testing Framework
   - We write Go codes to test Go codes
 - Create a new file ending in `_test.go`
   - E.g. For testing `deck.go` --> `deck_test.go`